Are you an adviser? Go to Unbiased Pro

 How to invest a lump sum

-Investing a lump sum in stocks, shares, or bonds is a popular way to build long-term wealth, especially for those comfortable with higher risk.
+Investing a lump sum in stocks, shares, or bonds is a popular way to build long-term wealth, especially for those comfortable with some risk.
 Investments tend to outpace inflation over time but carry more risk than cash savings, as returns are not guaranteed.

 While higher risk can lead to higher returns, it’s important to invest only in what you're comfortable with and in assets you understand.

 Stocks and shares have the potential to outperform cash in the long run but are more volatile, with values fluctuating.
-Experts recommend investing in them only if you don’t need to access your money within five years, allowing time to ride out market ups and downs.

-One option is to split your windfall, investing part in stocks and shares and keeping the rest in a cash savings account.
+If you are wary of investing too much in this way, you can split your windfall, investing part in stocks and shares and keeping the rest in a cash savings account.

 A financial adviser can assess your circumstances and provide tailored advice on where to invest based on your goals, risk tolerance, and financial situation.